ajahne/blog/_drafts/2017-10-9-javascript-functions-part-1.md

 Functions are a fundamental element of JavaScript.
 This will be a series of posts that will focus on core concepts.
 The examples will be provided in both ES5 and ES6.
 Arrow functions, generator functions, and ES6 specific syntax and features will be detailed in a separate post.
 This post outlines - at a high level - what a function is, its key features, and important takeaways.
 Let's dive in!

 ### What is a function?
 A function is a “subroutine” that can be invoked by code external or internal to it.
 When a function is invoked internally (e.g. called within itself), it is called recursion.
 A function has a "function body", which is made up of one ore more statements..
 Functions can have arguments (e.g. passed in a value) and also return a value.

-So in short, functions are reuable bits of code that you can call (invoke) at some point in your program to execute a specific task.
+So in short, functions are reusable bits of code that you can call (invoke) at some point in your program to execute a specific task.

 ### Declaring (i.e. creating) a function.
 To create a function we "declare" it.
 A function declaration is also called a function statement.
 This declaration also "defines" our function and is thus a function definition.
 Yup, three ways to say the same thing!
 ```
 function myFirstFunction() {
   //space for world changing code!